Michael Olise: Crystal Palace

 On 8 July 2021, Olise signed a five-year deal with Premier League side Crystal Palace after they had activated his £8.37 million release clause.

-On 11 September 2021, Olise made his Premier League debut for Crystal Palace in a 3-0 home win against Tottenham after coming on as a substitute in the 86th minute in place of Jordan Ayew.
-On 23 October 2021, Olise made his full debut for Crystal Palace in a 1-1 home draw against Newcastle United.

-On 3 October 2021, Olise scored his first Premier League goal for Crystal Palace as a second half substitute in a 2–2 home draw against Leicester City.
+On 11 September 2021, he made his Premier League debut for the club in a 3–0 home win against Tottenham after coming on as a substitute in the 86th minute in place of Jordan Ayew.
+Later that month, on 23 September, Olise made his full debut for Crystal Palace in a 1–1 home draw against Newcastle United.
+On 3 October 2021, Olise scored his first Premier League goal for the club as a second-half substitute in a 2–2 home draw against Leicester City.
 In doing so he became Palace's youngest Premier League scorer since Clinton Morrison in 1998.

+On 9 April 2023, Olise became the youngest player to assist three goals from open play in a single Premier League match in a 5–1 victory against Leeds United.
+On 13 May, he became the first Palace player to register ten assists in a single Premier League season, setting up Eberechi Eze's second goal in a 2–0 win against Bournemouth.
+On 17 August 2023, it was announced Olise had signed a new four-year deal with Crystal Palace, amidst reports that he was on the verge of re-joining Chelsea.

+Olise suffered a hamstring injury described by Palace manager Roy Hodgson as "serious" in a 4–1 defeat by Brighton on 3 February 2024, having only just come on as a substitute.
+He returned from injury in April that year, which was followed by strong performances including scoring a brace in a 4–0 victory over Manchester United on 6 May.
+He eventually concluded the season with ten goals and six assists in just 19 appearances across the season, having been invigorated under new coach Oliver Glasner, and was later nominated for PFA Young Player of the Year.
+His impressive form attracted interest from other Premier League clubs including Arsenal, Chelsea, Manchester United and Newcastle United.
+On 7 July, Crystal Palace announced that he had completed a permanent transfer to Bayern Munich, with Olise penning the club a farewell message on Instagram.